zero01101/openOutpaint/README.md

 - optional overmasking for potentially better seams between outpaints - set overmask px value to 0 to disable the feature
 - dedicated img2img tool with optional border masking for enhanced output coherence with existing subject matter
 - floating toolbox with handy keyboard shortcuts
-- import arbitrary images and superimpose on the canvas wherever you'd like ([extra fun with transparent .pngs!](#arbitrary_transparent))
+- import arbitrary images and scale/stamp on the canvas whenever, wherever you'd like ([extra fun with transparent .pngs!](#arbitrary_transparent))
 - upscaler support for final output images _(NOTE: LDSR has had reports of not operating correctly when selected - please test and see if it works as expected)_
 - saves your preferences to browser localstorage for maximum convenience
 - floating navigable undo/redo palette with ctrl+z/y keyboard shortcuts for additional maximum convenience